dhanfort/NASA_NOAA_LaSSO21_dlbfortela/README.md

 ##

 This is the online repository for the Data Management Plan of the LaSSO 2021-22 research project.

-The Convolutional Long-Short Term Memoery (ConvLSTM) is used to capture the spatio-temporal dynamics of the shoreline changes.
+The Convolutional Long-Short Term Memory (ConvLSTM) is used to capture the spatio-temporal dynamics of the shoreline changes.
 ConvLSTM was implemented through the TensorFlow libraries via Keras API.
 The input tensor consists of (1) geo-raster of land-water classfication, (2) precipitation, and (3) temperature.
 The baseline date is 26 January 1985.

 Shown below: Locations of the 25 shoreline study areas used to collect samples of geo-raster data around Marsh Island over time to capture shoreline dynamics.
 Each study area is 109 pixels (width) by 100 pixels (height).
 Given that each geo-raster pixel is 30m x 30 m, each study area covers 3,270 meters by 3,000 meters.
 Data preparation starts with the 4-5-3 raster signal bands (A) that are used in a classification algorithm with the SCP plug-in in QGIS to classify each pixel as either land or water (B).
 This particular sample geo-raster dataset is the baseline date of 26 January 1985, which is the earliest high-quality Landsat dataset available.